Road Maintenance

 Chip seal

-Chip seal is process where roads are coated with a thin layer of liquid asphalt and gravel chips.
-When complete, treated roads become skid resistant and more resistant to water penetration.
+Chip seal is a process where roads are coated with a thin layer of liquid asphalt and gravel chips.
+When complete, treated roads become skid-resistant and more resistant to water penetration.
 The life span of a road with chip seal treatment increases by about eight years when compared to roads without it.
 The work is usually performed on roads in good condition, in order to keep them from falling into costly disrepair.

 Asphalt overlay